airpair/creating-container-components-part-1-shadow-dom/post.md

 </ot-site>
 ```

-As a result, this is what we get when we use the `ot-site` tag.
+As a result, the image below is what we get when we use the `ot-site` tag.
 We get six tags, representing head, logo, menu, body, foot, and copyright as well as all the styles to lay them out for the price of a single tag.

 TODO: Insert Image (of empty `ot-site`)